celsiusnarhwal/snowflake/README.md

 #### ID Tokens

-Snowflake-issed ID tokens tokens have the same claims as Snowflake-issued access tokens as well as the following:
+Snowflake-issed ID tokens tokens have the same claims as Snowflake-issued access tokens as well as the following claims:

 | **Claim**            | **Description**                                                                                                                                                          |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|